90hillart/90hillart/README.md

 - 🌱 Exploring Rust for high-performance data processing
 - 👯 Open to collaborate on open-source data visualization projects
 - 💬 Ask me about TensorFlow, React, and cloud architectures
-- 📫 How to reach me: [alex@example.com](mailto:alex@example.com)
+- 📫 How to reach me: [wekesahillary30@gmail.com](mailto:wekesahillary30@gmail.com)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I once built a weather prediction model using only 3 months of historical data
+- ⚡ Fun fact: I once built a marketing campaign analyzer with only data from 3 previous months

 ---